erictleung/data-science-resources/README.md

 - [A statistical definition for reproducibility and replicability][reprodef]
-- [`scifigure`: Visualize Reproducibility and Replicability in a Comparison of Scienfici Studies][scifigure] (R package)
+- [`scifigure`: Visualize Reproducibility and Replicability in a Comparison of Scientific Studies][scifigure] (R package)
-- [What should Researchers Expect WHen They Replicate Studies?
+- [What should Researchers Expect When They Replicate Studies?
 A Statistical View of Replicability in Psychological Science][reproexpect]
 - [A Guide to Reproducible Code in Ecology and Evolution][ecoguide] (PDF)
 - [Docker for Beginners][dockerbegin] - By Prakhar Srivastav.